Reception

 Wellies

-We go to the field every Tuesday morning.
+We go to the field every Thursday morning.
 Please bring in a pair of wellies clearly labelled with your child’s name.
+Please keep an eye on the forecast and make sure your child has clothing appropriate for the weather.

 In the Moment Planning